Why Ketosis Diets Will Fail: The Paleo and Keto Manifesto

 —Alan Christianson, NMD

-In fact, when U.S. News and World Report ranked diets for nutrition and successful weight loss, the Paleo Diet ranked at number 32 out of 40…and Keto tied for dead last, at 39!
+When U.S. News and World Report ranked diets for nutrition and successful weight loss, the Paleo Diet ranked at number 32 out of 40, and Keto tied for dead last, at 39!

 One of the most troubling aspects to the new diet fad is the claim that it will cure cancer.